balena-io/docs/pages/learn/accounts/account.md

 ## Fleet members

 When a fleet needs to be shared with more than one user, the fleet owner can add new members.
-Checkout out [team management][team] in BalenaCloud to understand member types, how to add a member and more.
+Check out [fleet members][team] to understand member types, how to add a member and more.

 ## Two-factor Authentication